airalab/robonomics-grant-program/proposals/proposal-template.md

 > Please, responsibly indicate if your project is based on third-party development and specify the authorship.
 The section should include the following information:

+1. Details of how your project uses Robonomics Network.
+    1. An overview of how you use the Robonomics technology stack in the development of your project.
+    2. Description of the planned load on the Robonomics network: **indicate the period (3-9 months)** and briefly describe the intended purpose of the transactions.
-1. An overview of the technology stack to be used.
+2. An overview of the rest technology stack to be used (except Robonomics).
 This may include items such as:
     1. Links to documentation of software, components, protocols, architecture, data models, API specifications, etc. that you based your project on.
     2. Robot Operating System packages to be used (please, indicate them as a separate item).
     3. Description of the robots, devices, sensors, equipment, etc. to be used.
     4. Known studies, methods, algorithms that you want to use.
     5. Previous projects, Proof-of-Concept, MVP that you based this project on.
-2. In the case of the prior development, any details about it: publications, repositories, articles, etc.
+3. In the case of the prior development, any details about it: publications, repositories, articles, etc.
-3. Details of how your project uses Robonomics Network.

 ---